Cite this

 4.2.1 Ignoring compression with block encoders

 We separate compression and encoding (and their inverses) into distinct steps not out of necessity, but for easier analysis.
-The source-channel separation theorem states that there is no cost to this division–compressors and encoders can be designed just as well separately as they can jointly (in the limit of an infinitely long block length).
+The source-channel separation theorem states that there is no cost to this division: compressors and encoders can be designed just as well separately as they can jointly (in the limit of an infinitely long block length).

-The larger state space of the source means that we’ll also need a channel with a larger state space, which we can form by using an extended noisy channel.
+Without loss of generality, we can treat \(\mathrm{S}\) as a maximum entropy source and ignore the compression/decompression step.
+By block-encoding multiple symbols together, any redundant source can be losslessly compressed into a maximum entropy source.
+This requires a channel with a correspondingly larger state space, which we can form by using an extended noisy channel.
 This is simply using the channel \(N\) times, and considering a meta-channel whose inputs and outputs are all possible combinations of the original channel’s inputs and outputs (Figure 16).

 As a result of this separation and the theorem justifying it, we can disregard the source coding problem (i.e. the compressor and decompressor) and focus only on the channel coding problem (encoder \(\rightarrow\) noisy channel \(\rightarrow\) decoder).
 Since any source of random events can be compressed into a maximum entropy source (Sec.
 2.4), we can simply assume this has already taken place.